-S. Lu et al., "A New Battery/Ultracapacitor Energy Storage System Design and its Motor Drive Integration for Hybrid Electric Vehicles," IEEE Transactions on Vehicular Technology, Institute of Electrical and Electronics Engineers (IEEE), Jul 2007.
+S. Lu et al., "A New Battery/Ultracapacitor Energy Storage System Design and its Motor Drive Integration for Hybrid Electric Vehicles," IEEE Transactions on Vehicular Technology, vol. 56, no. 4, pp. 1516-1523, Institute of Electrical and Electronics Engineers (IEEE), Jul 2007.

 Electrical and Computer Engineering